memgraph/documentation/pages/help-center/debugging.md

 ## 1. Attaching Memgraph with GDB
 `GDB` and `pgrep` are already installed packages in the Memgraph container that has the debug symbols.
-Since Memgraph is already running there at the port 7687, you can attach to your Memgraph with GDB with the following command.
+Since Memgraph is already running there at port 7687, you can attach GDB to your running Memgraph with the following command:

 ```bash
 gdb -p $(pgrep memgraph)
 ```
-Most likely, the Memgraph process will have the PID number 1, but for certainty we use `pgrep`.
+Most likely, the Memgraph process will have the PID number 1, but for certainty, we use `pgrep`.

 ### List of useful commands when in GDB